Community Concerns About Mayor Dyer’s ‘Sex Offender Sidewalk’ for Parramore School

 “As someone who has taken care of the children for years, it worries me the City had no plan and no real engagement with parents,” candidate Betty Gelzer said.
 “We need to do better.
 We can’t send our kids into these situations like this, we need better planning, better community involvement and better leadership.”

-Had Buddy Dyer and the City of Orlando not closed Parramore Avenue to allow the MLS soccer stadium to be built on top of the previous community thoroughfare and a large retention pond, children would have had a more direct route than Westmoreland Drive.
+Had Buddy Dyer and the City of Orlando not closed Parramore Avenue to allow the MLS soccer stadium to be built on top of the previous community thoroughfare and a large retention pond, children would have had a more direct route than Westmoreland Drive in another interesting connection to the reason so much money was spent on the Westmoreland path.
 State Rep. Antone does not think most children will go over to Westmoreland anyway, saying they will likely go in all directions.
 Once again, Dyer’s lack of planning ahead and his abrupt changes to the soccer stadium plans led to a more complicated community situation.
+The school board’s decision to locate the school here is another big problem, especially without a transportation plan or a safety plan for students.

 The City of Orlando is currently trying to think about potential ideas to keep kids safe, including a “walking school bus” which still needs parents and volunteers to monitor children, a “bike train” which would need 1 parent for every 2-3 students and an “adopt a crosswalk” program which needs stakeholders to participate.
 Again, the City, County and school board only began directly coordinating on keeping these kids safe a week and a half ago.